owenstranathan/owenstranathan.github.io/_drafts/2020-16-01-Unity-Input-Controller.md

 (I know it's stupid, that's why we're doing all this))
 3. Click on the new asset to view it in the inspector and set the inputs to the observed name.

+Mine looks like this [^4]:
 ![Input Map Configuration Example](/assets/img/InputController/InputMapConfiguration.png)

+### InputConfiguration.cs & InputController.cs

+Next we are gonna build out the system that will allow our behaviors to receive events from our input system but writing functions like `OnLeftStick` or `OnButtonDown`.
+To do this we're going to be making use of the C# event/delegate system.
+I personally have split the code that achieves this into 2 source files one called `InputConfiguration.cs` that holds all the variables and state for an input controller, and one actually called `InputController.cs` that does the actual event disbatch.
+I do this because I like my configuration to be in an `ExecuteInEditMode` MonoBehavior.

+Before I get into that there's something in the input map that I sort of skipped.
+That is the `InputType` enum.
+This enum is incomplete.
+When you make

 ---

 [^1]: While I was fact checking some stuff to write this post, I learned about a new unity package the ["Input System"](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html) that is supposed to serve as a replacement for the "old" style `UnityEngine.Input` class...
 I did not know about this before I wrote all this code... (learning!)
 [^2]: The Joysticks are numbered 1-16, this means you can have maximum 16 joysticks on one system.
 Similarly the the axes are numbered 0-27 (for whatever reason the UI for the input settings has them X-Axis, Y-Axis, 1, 2, ...
 28. But if you look at the underlying serialization file (`InputManager.asset`) the axes are 0 indexed (they start at 0 and go to N-1).).
 Lastly unity has cryptically set the maximum number of joystick(controller) buttons to 20, starting 0 and accessed by setting the "Positive Button" setting to "joystick button %b" where again %b is the joystick number in zero indexed fashion.
 [^3]: You will probably have 2 axes that output `-1` every single frame, this is almost certainly L2 and R2.
 Most controllers have their L2 and R2 configured on 2 inputs, one emitting an analog signal which varies by the amount the button is depressed, the other a digital signal that is active only when the button is completely depressed (bottomed out).
+[^4]: I've mentioned this a couple of times now, but these configurations vary a lot.
+For example my Dual Shock 4 needs to be configured differently for wireless mode and wired mode, it also need to be configured differently for different operating systems.
+I use a windows machine for most of my development purposes, but I often use my mac for these write ups so I have to have different configurations for each OS and wireless and wired mode.
+It's crazy.